Polymer/old-docs-site/app/2.0/docs/tools/overview.md

 The Polymer Project offers a range of tools to help developers write web components:

-* The [Polymer CLI](polymer-cli) is our reccomended "swiss army knife" for Polymer tooling.
+* The [Polymer CLI](polymer-cli) is our recommended "swiss army knife" for Polymer tooling.
 It supports a collection of commands for common scenarios like serving, testing, and initializing new projects from templates.

 * The [polymer.json specification](polymer-json) describes how to configure your Polymer project and its builds.